Bora language

 Bora is an indigenous language of South America spoken in the western region of Amazon rainforest.
 Bora is a tonal language which, other than the Ticuna language, is a unique trait in the region.

 The majority of its speakers reside in Peru and Colombia.
 Around 2,328 Bora speakers live in the areas of the northeast Yaguasyacu, Putumayo and Ampiyacu rivers of Peru.
 There are about 500 speakers of Bora also in Colombia in the Putumayo Department.
 Peruvian speakers have a 10 to 30% literacy rate and a 25 to 50% literacy rate in their second language of Spanish.

-Early linguistic investigators thought that Bora was related to the Huitoto (Witoto) language, but there is very little similarity between the two.
-The confusion was most likely due to the frequent intermarriage between the tribes and the Ocaina dialect of Witotoan which has many Bora words.
+Early linguistic investigators thought that Bora was related to the Witoto language, but there is very little similarity between the two.

 Dialects

 Miraña, a dialect of Bora, is spoken along the Caquetá-Japurá river which flows from Colombia to Brazil, and a few villages are there.

 Bora proper has 94% mutual comprehensibility with the Miraña dialect.

-Another dialect of Bora, Murnane, which has about a 50% comprehensibility with Bora and Miraña, is spoken along tributaries of the Caquetá River in central Colombia.
+Another dialect of Bora, Muinane, which has about a 50% comprehensibility with Bora and Miraña, is spoken along tributaries of the Caquetá River in central Colombia.

 Loukotka (1968) lists these dialects of Bora: